SIGCOMM Student Scholar

 My research focuses on monitoring, understanding, and enforcing distributed system behaviors.
 In my PhD work I adapted techniques from end-to-end request tracing to new applications in multi-tenant resource management and dynamic causal profiling.
 My work on Pivot Tracing introduced baggage, a concept for generic cross-system metadata now widely used by tracing systems like Zipkin and OpenTracing.

 I am currently working on large-scale end-to-end performance analysis, ranging from data collection, aggregation, and storage, to deriving high-level insights using machine learning and statistical analysis.
+My ongoing work is a collaboration with researchers in Facebook's tracing and performance groups.

 Many tools for analyzing distributed systems propagate contexts along the execution paths of requests, tasks, and jobs, in order to correlate events across process, component and machine boundaries.
 There is a wide range of existing and proposed uses for these tools, which we call cross-cutting tools, such as tracing, debugging, taint propagation, provenance, auditing, and resource management, but few of them get deployed pervasively in large systems.
 When they do, they are brittle, hard to evolve, and cannot coexist with each other.
 While they use very different context metadata, the way they propagate the information alongside execution is the same.
 Nevertheless, in existing tools, these aspects are deeply intertwined, causing most of these problems.
 In this paper, we propose a layered architecture for cross-cutting toolsthat separates concerns of system developers and tool developers, enabling independent instrumentation of systems, and the deployment and evolution of multiple such tools.
 At the heart of this layering is a general underlying format, baggage contexts, that enables the complete decoupling of system instrumentation for context propagation from tool logic.
 Baggage contexts make propagation opaque and general, while still maintaining correctness of the metadata under arbitrary concurrency and different data types.
 We demonstrate the practicality of the architecture with implementations in Java and Go, porting of several existing cross-cutting tools, and instrumenting existing distributed systems with all of them.